icyguider/Shhhloader/README.md

 **Known Issues:**
 * The ThreadlessInject shellcode execution method must currently inject into a non-suspended process.
 This is done automatically for you if the "-cp" option is supplied.
 I hope to figure out a way to get it working with suspended processes soon.
+* The Cobalt Strike aggressor script has not been updated.
+It is probably broken unless used with older Shhhloader versions.
+It will be updated & fixed when I have time.
 * Windows Defender will detect most files generated by this tool, so please do not post an issue saying "DETECTED!!!".
 Play around with the new options and features until you get something that works; they were added for a reason :).
 Executing the generated file in memory is also a good way to evade these detections.
 * There are **a ton** of bugs in my code.
 Please test everything in advance before using for something important, and PLEASE provide as much information as possible when opening an issue.
 (THANKS!)